 Antibiotics are classified into-

 Broad-spectrum antibiotics work on a wide range of bacteria.
-An antibiotic belonging to this category can used to treat multiple infections such as a ear infection, sinus infection and throat infection.
+An antibiotic belonging to this category can be used to treat multiple infections such as an ear infection, sinus infection and throat infection.

 What can be treated with antibiotics?